ezsystems/commerce-documentation/docs/guide/navigation/navigation.md

 - with the root element as the product catalog
 - with the root element as the product catalog, but displaying only part of a catalog (displaying only sub-elements that belongs to one category)

-The navigation can also store any additional data in the navigation node.
+The navigation can also store additional data in the navigation node.

 You can set up a different Location depth for content from the content model and from catalog.

 !!! caution "Catalogs with multiple Locations"

     The navigation does not support product catalogs and categories with multiple Locations.
-    If you want to have the same categories on several places, you need to copy the content.
+    If you want to have the same categories in several places, you need to copy the content.
     Products can be assigned to one or more categories.

 ## Fetching the data

 Navigation uses the built-in search to fetch the content and a custom search service to fetch to catalog data directly from Solr.
 Every data provider must ensure that the data is indexed in the correct format.
-The following data must at least be indexed:
+The following data must be indexed:

 ```
 document_type_id: [content/econtent]